Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

  - PWM Frequency
  - timing manager event ratio
  - Sensor collection time (synchronized mode)
+ - Control task time (how long it takes for the control task to run)

 Consider: Control tasks only have the opportunity to run once every `event_ratio` PWM periods.
 If the PWM frequency / `event_ratio` < TASK_UPDATES_PER_SEC, then the control task will run at a slower rate than TASK_UPDATES_PER_SEC.
-And that's before taking into account that control tasks have to wait for the sensors to finish collecting (in synchronized mode).
 Additionally, if the `event_ratio` / PWM frequency > Sensor collection time, then the control tasks will never have an opportunity to run (in synchronized mode), since all time will be spent waiting for sensors to finish collecting.
-This gives us both a lower and upper bound to set the variables.
+This gives us both a lower and upper bound for these parameters.
+We also have to ensure that 1 / TASK_UPDATES_PER_SEC > Control task time, otherwise we are not able to run a control task in the time slot allotted.

 Lets enable one of the sensors to start observing the effects of the timing manager.
 In the `controller_init()` function, enable the ADC (analog to digital converter) with `timing_manager_enable_sensor(ADC)`.